 Appearing very much like a miniature Snow Goose, Ross's Goose is the only other goose in North America that is all white with black wingtips.
 In evaluating a white goose in the field, observers should note head shape and bill details, in addition to overall body size.
 Ross's has a rounder head and a stubbier bill which lacks the obvious grin patch of a Snow Goose*.

 Ross's Geese are rarely encountered in New England, with just a few spotted in a typical year.
 The individual pictured here was found with a flock of Canada Geese in Fort Fairfield, Maine in late September.

-To learn more about these waders with yellow-green legs, visit All About Birds.
+To learn more about these small, mostly white (alleged) vegetarians, visit All About Birds.
 To view the following images in full-size, click here.